 Teens can have fun practicing their driving skills out of traffic at any of the many indoor and outdoor kart racing facilities in Los Angeles, and there are options available for drivers ranging in age from toddlers to adults (Go Kart World in Carson accepts as young as three years old).

-Lil' Indy, K1 Speed, CalSpeed Karting Center, SpeedZone Los Angeles, and Two Wild Karting are all great places to go if your teenager has the need for speed.
+Lil' Indy, K1 Speed, CalSpeed Karting Center, SpeedZone Los Angeles, and 2 Wild Karting are all great places to go if your teenager has the need for speed.

 Visit Bottega Louie

-Foodies and hungry, growing teenagers alike will enjoy eating—or at least going for dessert—at Bottega Louie in Downtown Los Angeles.
+Foodies and hungry teenagers, alike, will enjoy eating—or at least going for dessert—at Bottega Louie in Downtown Los Angeles.

 This fancy-casual marble-floored Italian restaurant, Italian and French bakery and gourmet market has been on all kinds of lists for best restaurant, best pizza, best brunch, best atmosphere, and best restaurant with free Wi-Fi in local publications, so it's no wonder it's a popular spot for foodies of all ages.